 Palladia may be dangerous to unborn fetuses when handled by pregnant women.
 Women who are pregnant, nursing or planning to become pregnant need to be especially careful in handling the medication.

-Children should not be allowed to handle Palladia and Palladia should be stored in a secure location, as should all prescription medications.
+Children should not be allowed to handle Palladia, and it should be stored in a secure location, as should all prescription medications.

 When handling Palladia, dog owners should:

-- Administer Palladia tablets to their dog immediately after removing from the bottle
+- Administer Palladia tablets to their dog immediately after removing them from the bottle.

-- Check to make certain the dog has ingested the Palladia tablet completely if hiding the tablet in food.
+- Check to make sure the dog has ingested the Palladia tablet completely if hiding the tablet in food.